 The Duat was a necessary place for several deities in Ancient Egypt.
 The passing of Ra through the Duat was one of the central myths of their culture.

 The concept of the Duat and the Weighing of the Heart influenced how the Egyptians lived their lives.
-To ascend to the paradise of the afterlife, the Egyptians had to respect the concept of maat, as it was against this concept that they would be judged in the Duat.
+To ascend to the paradise of the afterlife, the Egyptians had to observe the precepts of maat, as it was against this concept that they would be judged in the Duat.

 Due to the absolute belief of the Egyptians in the afterlife, the Duat was a place of incomparable importance.
 The Duat was associated with many deities and may have influenced the underworlds of other cultures and religions.
 The idea of the Duat influenced how the Egyptians lived their life and how they spent eternity.